MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-license.md

 - The type of license and subscription you're using
 - Where the content is stored
-- The roles and permissions you're assigned
+- The roles and permissions you're assigned in a workspace

 :::image type="content" source="media/end-user-license/power-bi-questions-small.png" alt-text="Illustration that shows a person with questions about licenses and permissions surrounding them.":::

 This article describes the capabilities of each license type and how the location where content is stored affects what you can do with it.
 You learn how to look up your license and subscription information, and figure out where your content is stored.
-For more information about *roles* and *permissions*, see [Collaborate in workspaces](end-user-workspaces.md).
+For more information about workspace *roles* and *permissions*, see [Collaborate in workspaces](end-user-workspaces.md).

 ## Licenses

-Each user of the Power BI service has either a *free* license, a *Pro* license, or a *Premium per-user* license.
+Each user of the Power BI service has either a *free* license, a *trial* license, a *Pro* license, or a *Premium per-user (PPU)* license.
 If you're a Power BI business user, you're probably using a free license that's managed by your Power BI administrator.

 It's possible to have more than one license at the same time.
 The service always delivers you the experience equal to the most permissive license you currently have.

 > [!NOTE]
->* A [Power BI Pro](../enterprise/service-admin-purchasing-power-bi-pro.md) or Premium Per User (PPU) license is needed for publishing content to a Power BI app workspace.
+>* A [Power BI Pro](../enterprise/service-admin-purchasing-power-bi-pro.md) or Premium Per User (PPU) license is required for publishing content to a Power BI app workspace and for sharing content with others.
->* Only SKUs equivalent or higher than a **F64 SKU** allow free Power BI users to consume Power BI apps and shared content in the Power BI service.
-Smaller **F SKU**s require a Pro license to consume Power BI content.

 ## Power BI Premium capacity subscription

 Premium is an organizational subscription that provides a way to store content in a virtual container called a Power BI Premium capacity.
-With Premium capacity, anyone with permissions, whether they're inside or outside your organization, can view content stored in this virtual container.
-It isn't required that they purchase an individual Power BI Pro or Premium per-user (PPU) license.
+With Premium capacity, anyone granted permissions, whether they're inside or outside your organization, can access content stored in this virtual container.
+This access includes users with free licenses.

-Premium capacity enables widespread distribution of content by Pro users without requiring Pro or PPU licenses for the recipients who view the content.
-The person who is creating the content in the Premium capacity uses a Pro license to connect to data sources, model data, and create reports and dashboards that are saved to a workspace in Premium capacity.
-Users without a Pro license can still access a workspace that's in Power BI Premium capacity, as long as they're assigned a [role in that workspace](end-user-workspaces.md).
-When users with a free license attempt to access a workspace that is associated with a Premium capacity, and they aren't assigned a role in that workspace, they are prompted to upgrade to Pro, Premium, or a trial.
-If the workspace owner creates an app based on content in that workspace, users without a Pro license can still view that app in Premium capacity, as long as they are given a role that has permissions for that app.
+Premium capacity enables widespread distribution of content by users with paid licenses without requiring paid licenses for the recipients who view the content.
+The person who is creating the content in the Premium capacity uses a paid license to connect to data sources, model data, and create reports, dashboards, and apps that are saved to a workspace in Premium capacity.
+Users without a paid license can still access a workspace that's in Power BI Premium capacity, as long as they're assigned a [role in that workspace](end-user-workspaces.md).
+When users with a free license attempt to access a workspace that is associated with a Premium capacity, and they aren't assigned a role in that workspace, they are prompted to upgrade their license to Pro, Premium, or a trial.

-Within those workspaces, designers assign roles, like **Viewer**, **Contributor**, **Member**, and **Administrator**.
-The roles designers assign to their colleagues, and the license the colleagues have, determine the extent to which those colleagues can interact with the content.
+Within those workspaces in Premium capacity, creators assign roles, like **Viewer**, **Contributor**, **Member**, and **Administrator**.
+The roles creators assign to their colleagues, and the licenses the colleagues have, determine the extent to which those colleagues can interact with the content.
 For more information, see [workspace permissions and roles](end-user-workspaces.md#permissions-in-the-workspaces).

-When a designer creates and publishes an app, they grant access to individuals or entire organizations.
+When a creator creates and publishes an app, they grant access to individuals or entire organizations.
 The extent to which you can interact with the app's content depends on the specific access permissions given to you.
 For example, you might be given access to view the app, connect to the underlying semantic models, make copies of reports, or share the content.

 For more info about Premium capacity, see [What is Microsoft Power BI Premium?](../enterprise/service-premium-what-is.md).